Education

 20 Tips to Help You Become A Better Freelancer

-If you thought freelancing was what you do between jobs – think again.
-By 2027, freelancers will make up most of the workforce!
 You can thank the Gig economy, which has come about due to the digital transformation of industries, the economy, and the COVID pandemic.
-Today, workers are empowered to work as freelancers, aka contract workers, and accept short-term contracts with businesses located on and offshore.

-Freelancing for some workers was a way to earn a secondary income from part-time work or a side hustle.
-However, why not freelance full time, making an excellent living working doing what you love?
-You will need to professionalize your status as a freelancer and be responsible for paying your tax and ongoing training to keep your skills relevant.
+For some workers, freelancing was a way to earn a secondary income from part-time work or a side hustle.
+However, why not freelance full-time, making an excellent living doing what you love?

 20 Tips For Freelancers